National Guard Veterans and Substance Abuse

 - Not being adequately prepared for what to expect during deployment.

-Those with lower deployment levels have a risk of PTSD up to 6x higher than those with greater preparedness levels.2 PTSD in veterans is commonly associated with other mental health issues including:3
+Those with lower deployment levels have a risk of PTSD up to 6 times higher than those with greater preparedness levels.2 PTSD in Veterans is commonly associated with other co-occurring mental health disorders including:3

 - Drug and alcohol abuse.

 - Anxiety disorders.

 Additionally, PTSD in Veterans is linked to unhealthy behaviors and general physical health problems.
 PTSD can also result in brain changes that impair memory and learning.3

 Signs of PTSD include:5

 - Reliving the traumatic event in your mind.
 This may be in the form of nightmares or flashbacks and may be triggered by smells, sounds, sights, or other things that remind you of the trauma.